Kayli/logspub/economics.md

 - monopoly, oligopoly

+- quasi monopoly
+  - there are competitors but one supplier holds the majority of the marketplace
+  - example: google in search engines space in america

 - monopsony
   - situation when a single entity has a market power over all sellers as the only buyer of a good or service
 - oligopsony